Learning

 4. If you are eligible for a transport subsidy, send an invoice after your visit.

 Most school groups come from 10am – 2pm, stopping for a lunch break with marshmallows toasted over the fire.
 Timings can be adapted to suit your group.
+In line with new EYFS guidance, EYFS children will not be given marshmallows.

 Information about our workshops, as well as comments from teachers, can be found below.
 Click for details.